DylanCope/kc-evo-sim/README.md

 The key thing to understand is that the config files can inherit from one another, and any values not specified will be filled in automatically by the `default_config.yaml` file.
 You can create new config YAML files in the `experiments/config` directory to play with different parameter configurations.

-### Custom Functionality
+## Custom Functionality

+There are four main forms of customisation: creating custom *selection functions*, *repopulation functions*, *world generators*, or *callbacks*.

+### Selection and Repopulation

+Selection and repopulation are fundamental parts of evolutionary computation, as such there are many different approaches that we could implement.

-There are 3 main forms of customisation: creating custom *selection functions*, *repopulation functions*, or *callbacks*.
-Selection functions will be called at the end of each generation and the user must define a `selection_fn(self, world: World, organism: Organism) -> bool` method to decide if an organism survives to the next generation.
+In this project, selection functions will be called at the end of each generation and the user must define a `selection_fn(self, world: World, organism: Organism) -> bool` method to decide if an organism survives to the next generation.
 For a custom repopulation function the user decides how the next generation is built by overriding a `create_new_organism(self, world: World) -> Organism`, which creates a new organism to be added to population and replace those that were not selected.
+The default 'random_crossover' repopulation method uses the `crossover` method on the `Genome` class, but a custom `create_new_organism` could employ any creative or bizzare strategy!

-Alternatively, the user can override the `select` method for a selection function, or the `repopulate` method for repopulation function to have more control.
+Addtionally, the user can override the `select` method for a selection function, or the `repopulate` method for repopulation function to have more control.

 Creating a new selection function is done by defining a subclass of the `SelectionFn` class:
 ```py